stringparser/runtime/docs/runtime.md

 - `input`, type stream, defaults to process.stdin
 - `output`, type stream, defaults to process.stdout

-After this method call there will be a `repl` property on the instance being a readline interface.
+After this method call there will be a `repl` property that is a [readline interface][m-readline-interface].

 <br>
 ----